Multiple Approximate-Response Agents (MARA): Fast Near-Optimal Primal Recovery for Distributed Optimization: Distributed optimization

 Consider the optimization problem \BEQ

-\EEQ with variable $x \in \reals^n$, where $f:\reals^n \to \reals \cup \{\infty\}$ is convex, closed and proper, $A\in \reals^{m \times n}$ and $b \in \reals^m$ are given, and the inequality is entrywise.
-Note that affine equality constraints can be formulated as a pair of opposing affine inequalities, and therefore handled in the problem~\eqref{e-prob}.
-We are interested in the special case of~\eqref{e-prob} when $f$ is block separable, \ie, has the form
+\EEQ with variable $x \in \reals^n$, where $f:\reals^n \to \reals \cup \{\infty\}$ is convex, closed and proper, $A\in \reals^{m \times n}$ and $b \in \reals^m$ are given, and the inequality is entry-wise.~\footnote{Note that affine equality constraints can be formulated as a pair of opposing affine inequalities, and therefore handled in the problem~\eqref{e-prob}.
+Moreover, while we focus on affine constraints here for ease of exposition, more general convex constraints can be handled using MARA.} In distributed optimization, we are interested in the special case of~\eqref{e-prob} when $f$ is block separable,